Movie reviews by

 2 (out of 4)

-M. Night Shyamalan has been lowering the bar of his own brand since The Village silenced those citing him as Spielberg 2.0 fifteen years ago.
+M. Night Shyamalan has been lowering the bar for his own brand since The Village silenced those citing him as Spielberg 2.0 fifteen years ago.
 But thanks to the more recent success of Split, the director's esteem seemed to be restored following box office profits and favorable reviews.

 Split’s positive reception was confirmation that Shyamalan needed only a decent premise and a few respectable actors in order to have people salivating over his trademark class of thriller once again.
-The borderline offensive depiction of mental illness by a mugging James McAvoy (a proven actor just having fun yet still pissing me off) was really baffling given how much people complain every last thing nowadays.
+The borderline offensive depiction of mental illness by a mugging James McAvoy (a proven actor just having fun yet still pissing me off) was really baffling given how fervently people complain about every last thing nowadays.
 The bothersome 2017 flick needs the foremost focus considering Glass is less a trilogy capper beginning with 2000’s Unbreakable than it is a slightly more ambitious follow-up to Split.

 To keep it brief...